yash-masne/Predictive-Modeling-for-Servo-Motor-Position/README.md

-# Predictive Modeling for Servo Motor Position
+# Servo Motor Position Prediction

 **Introduction:**
 In my project, I aimed to enhance precision and efficiency in industrial automation systems through predictive modeling.
 Specifically, I focused on forecasting the position of servo motors, a critical component in numerous automated processes.
 By leveraging machine learning, I aimed to revolutionize servo motor control, ultimately driving advancements in industrial automation technologies.